--f file, --file=file

-Read configuration from file instead of the default, /etc/sudo_logsrvd.conf.

-- -h, --help Display a short help message to the standard output and exit. - -n, --no-fork Run sudo_logsrvd in the foreground instead of detaching from the terminal and becoming a daemon. - -R percentage, --random-drop=percentage
+- -f, --file Read configuration from file instead of the default, /etc/sudo_logsrvd.conf. - -h, --help Display a short help message to the standard output and exit. - -n, --no-fork Run sudo_logsrvd in the foreground instead of detaching from the terminal and becoming a daemon.

+-R, --random-drop